College Policy Number/Title:

 Employment placements will not be made or continued where one employee is in a position to supervise or influence a “qualifying relative’s” rate of pay, appointment, work assignments, promotion or demotion, discipline or dismissal, or any other working conditions, or where the handling of confidential information could create work situations in which there may be a real or apparent conflict of interest.
 This procedure applies to all employment including adjunct faculty and hourly/temporary employment.

 Because these specific constraints do not cover all conceivable ethical conflicts, employees are asked to think carefully about situations not specifically prohibited and to disclose any potential conflict situations and situations where there could be even the appearance of conflict of interest.
 For example, if there is a relationship not covered by the Maryland Ethics Law’s “qualifying relative,” such as a cousin or close friend, the relationship will be disclosed to the area vice president who will make a decision about whether or not there is a conflict of interest or an appearance of conflict of interest sufficient to prohibit the situation.

 If two current employees become “qualifying relatives,” thus creating a conflict with this procedure, the college will make every effort to rectify the situation.
-If there are no opportunities to move one of the related employees into another job, it may not be possible to continue to employ both individuals.
+If there are no opportunities to move one of the related employees into another job or otherwise resolve the conflict, it may not be possible to continue to employ both individuals.